mikemadden42/GrayHatGo/part1.md

 9. Go complile times are short.

-## Why other languages may be better for writing security tools
+## Why other languages may be better for writing security tools - chapter introduction in BHG

 1. Go binaries are huge compared to binaries for C/C++.